 Becoming a clinical laboratory scientist/medical technologist

-Clinical laboratory sciences, or medical technology, as it is also known, includes a variety of different health, clinical and scientific testing.
-Clinical laboratory scientists are employed by hospitals, clinics, research facilities and blood banks to conduct quality testing and develop more effective ways of testing and analysis.
+Clinical laboratory sciences, or medical technology as it is also known, includes a variety of different health, clinical, and scientific testing.
+Clinical laboratory scientists are employed by hospitals, clinics, research facilities, and blood banks to conduct quality testing, as well as develop more effective ways of testing and analysis.
 Test results are then used to diagnose diseases and determine treatment plans specific to the patient.

 Due to the growing number of retirements in the field, there is a need for clinical laboratory scientists.
-If you are interested in this program you should be performing at a rate above proficient at courses in biology, chemistry and mathematics.
+If you are interested in this program you should be performing at a rate above proficient in biology, chemistry, and mathematics courses.